-Every year my family gives an award to outstanding graduate students at the International Center for Studies in Creativity.
+Every year my family gives an award to outstanding graduate students at the Center for Applied Imagination.
 To date, the award has been given to seventeen people from nine different countries.
 This year the award went to Liliana Ortiz, Dianne Britain and Jessica Murfin.

 I established the award in 1999.
 Originally named the Firestien Creative Studies Achievement award, it was re-cast in 2008 to honor my dad, Chuck, who died in a tragic car accident in 2004.
 Together with my mother Ruth and sister Judith, we renamed the scholarship the Firestien Family Creative Achievement Award.

 A bit more about this year’s award winners.